 Things to do

-- Explore!
+- Explore.
 Galle Fort is on your doorstep and a wander along her atmospheric lanes and grass-topped ramparts is very rewarding.
 On your hit list should be Amangalla Hotel, Maritime Museum, old spice warehouses, Law Court Square, the slender white lighthouse and Flag Rock to see kamikaze sea-jumpers in action.
 The western-facing ramparts ideal for sunset-watching.
 For historical insights, take a guided tour.

 - Look for the Colin-Thome gravestones in the famous Dutch Reformed Church.
 The owners of No. 39 are part of an original Dutch Burgher family from Galle and their great uncle and aunt are buried in the graveyard of the church (hint: look to the right of the entrance).

-- Aside from sightseeing, Galle Fort is gaining increasing notoriety as a place to shop and dine.
+- Aside from sightseeing, Galle Fort is gaining increasing popularity as a place to shop and dine.
 We recommend Mimimango for exotic clothing, Stick No Bills for nostalgic vintage posters, Barefoot for vibrant handlooms and Sithulvili for painted timber boxes.
 Barista is a popular coffee stop and Living Room a boutique-cum-bar, which feels like an Aladdin’s Cave.
 Pedlar’s Inn Café is a reliable, sociable spot, as is Fortaleza and Amangalla, both with bars.
 Don’t forget to stop off at the Pedlar’s Inn Gelataria for Galle’s best ice creams!

 - Pamper yourself at one of Galle Fort’s relaxing spas; favourites include the serene Galle Fort Spa for contemporary treatments, and Amangalla’s The Baths, for hydrotherapy and traditional yet luxurious Ayurvedic treatments.
 We also recommend Spa Ceylon Ayurveda, a delightful spa and boutique on Lighthouse Street selling beautifully packaged luxurious body scrubs, shower gels, creams, lotions and fragrant body and hair oils.
 There are one or two fish spas in the fort too!

 - If you’re lucky enough to be in town for an international cricket fixture, make for the test stadium, or for a more unique view, sit on the front ramparts and watch from a vantage point.

-- To explore Galle’s hinterland in more depth, take off on two wheels on a guided bicycle adventure with Idle Tours; trips take you along the quietest back lanes and paddy bunds, and through villages, farmland and forests, ending up at the beach for sunset.
+- To explore Galle’s hinterland, take off on a guided bicycle adventure.
+Trips take you along the quietest back lanes and paddy bunds, through villages, farmland and forests, ending up at the beach for sunset.